KalmanBeatrix/Hello-World/README.md

 # Hello-World
 ideas
-Curiosity leads to learning Learning to innovate and Inovation to a better world!
+Curiosity leads to learning Learning to innovate and Innovation to a better world!